 Summer is here.
-To me that means more time spent outdoors and much more time enjoying a few treats in the sunshine.
+To us at Savage Vines that means more time spent outdoors and much more time enjoying a few treats in the sunshine.
 There are few activities that seem a better marriage of those two things, than sparkling wine in a beautiful vineyard.
 A prime example of that is Harrow & Hope Sparkling wine.
 UK Winery of the Year for 2019 and a glittering example of traditionally made English Sparkling wine.

 We can now look into where you can find Harrow & Hope, the magical English winemakers behind it and the styles of sparkling wine they produce.